 United States Federal Courthouse Mobile, AL

-United States Federal Courthouse Mobile, AL (in progress)
+United States Federal Courthouse Mobile, AL (2018)

 US General Services Administration

 The Mobile courthouse project will meet the long-term needs of the U.S. Courts in southern Alabama and consolidate court operations out of leased space into a secure, high-performing, federally-owned campus that saves $805,135 in annual lease payments.
 Project highlights include:

 A new 155,600 square foot courthouse with 6 courtrooms and 9 chambers.
 The courthouse will feature a limestone facade sourced from Russellville, Alabama;

 Renovations to the Campbell Courthouse designed to improve security and accessibility, upgrade to energy-efficient building systems, enhance life safety features (including installation of a new fire suppression system), abate hazardous materials and improve tenant and public spaces;